Xjph/ObservatoryCore/README.md

 For information on how to create a plugin, refer to this article about [ObservatoryFramework](https://github.com/Xjph/ObservatoryCore/wiki/Framework).

 ## Prerequisites for use
-.NET 5, and by extension one of its [supported OSes](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0-supported-os.md).
+.NET 6, and by extension one of its [supported OSes](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).
+(This will be installed automatically by the Observatory Core installer.)

 ## Prerequisites for building
-C# 9.0, .NET 5.0, [AvaloniaUI 0.10.3](https://github.com/AvaloniaUI/Avalonia), and of course [ObservatoryFramework](https://github.com/Xjph/ObservatoryFramework).
+C# 9.0, .NET 6.0, [AvaloniaUI ~~0.10.3~~](https://github.com/AvaloniaUI/Avalonia) (specific version in flux during UI rewrite), and of course [ObservatoryFramework](https://github.com/Xjph/ObservatoryFramework).